deeprave/wagtail-cmspage/docs/CMSPAGE.md

 <a name="menus"></a>
 # Menus

-The cmspage package supports user-definable menus, containing links to a any wagtail page, to an external link, or to a document.
+The cmspage package supports user-definable menus, containing links to any wagtail page, to an external link, or to a document.
-The default menu rendering template uses the "icon" attribute of the menu link, as determined by its type Icons can ber found in the static folder within the cmspage app, in the path `images/icons`.
+The default menu rendering template uses the "icon" attribute of the menu link, as determined by its type Icons can be found in the static folder within the cmspage app, in the path `images/icons`.

 Menus are managed in Wagtail's admin interface, appearing as "Menu Links" on the main Wagtail menu.
 MenuLinks are wagtail snippets.